Vandivier/research-dissertation-case-for-alt-ed/fall-lit-review.md

 ## 1. Introduction

-This research reviews and synthesizes a number of sources as part of an ongoing research effort to assist the understanding and advising of education provision and consumption.
-The paper is chiefly concerned with the synthesis of the following eight key books, ordered temporally and identified by section:
+This paper outlines findings from a literature review concerned with understanding optimal decisionmaking, particularly at the microeconomic level, in the market for education.
+The analysis was conducted in a book-first fashion, and the following eight books, ordered by chronology of publication, were identified as relevant:

 1. 2008, Disrupting Class: How Disruptive Innovation Will Change the Way the World Learns, Clayton M. Christensen, Curtis W. Johnson, and Michael B. Horn
 2. 2011, The Innovative University: Changing the DNA of Higher Education from the Inside Out, Clayton M. Christensen and Henry J. Eyring